-- Your feelings have changed, or you have developed feelings for someone else.
+- Your feelings changed, or you have developed feelings for someone else.

 - The sexual frustration is getting too much.

-- He stayed in a long-distance relationship for a long time, and now you have drifted apart.
+- You stayed in a long-distance relationship for a long time, and now you have drifted apart.

-If you feel your long-distance relationship is failing, you can try and fix the problems that cause this failure.
+If you feel your long-distance relationship is failing, you can try to fix the problems that cause this failure.

 To fix problems in a long-distance relationship, you have to be at least willing to explore the issues and make some changes.
 Both you and your partner must be interested in this relationship and in making it work.